computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

         content:
           -
             src: "/assets/media/projects/perspective-projection/sixth.jpg"
-            alt: Multi-colored cube in 3D environment
-            caption: 'This image shows the command <code>16</code> sent to the address <code>59</code> (both in hex).
-The message is sent in binary with the least significant bit first.'
+            alt: 3D scene and cube with the cube map applied

+    - figure:
+        type: figure
+        content:
+          -
+            src: "/assets/media/projects/perspective-projection/seventh.jpg"
+            alt: 3D scene and cube with the cube map applied

-    - p: 'This process can be difficult to figure out and tedious to do repeatedly.
-The project I made explored automated ways to texture bake perspective-correct projections in modeling software.'
+    - p: 'This process can be difficult to figure out and tedious to do repeatedly.'
+    - p: The project I made explored automated ways to texture bake perspective-correct projections in modeling software.
 ---